vitwit/cada/docs/spawn.md

 	// ....
 }
 ```
-4. Initialize the `availblob` Keeper and Relayer
+4. Initialize the `avail-da-module` Keeper and Relayer

-Within the `NewChainApp` method, the constructor for the app, initialize the availblob components.
+Within the `NewChainApp` method, the constructor for the app, initialize the avail-da module components.

 ```sh
 func NewChainApp(